Exploring the Legacy and History

 The legendary Victorian vamp has transcended decades and made his way into pop culture media -adored by the masses.
 Now more than ever, vampire enthusiasts are tuning in and turning pages to popular bloodletting, romanticized-Goth, action-packed vampire novels.
 I’d be willing to bet that most adults know who Dracula is, and every neck-biting fan knows who Bram Stoker is.
 That said, did you know he was a Dubliner?
 True story!

-Bram Stoker was born in the seaside Dublin suburb of Clontarf in 1847 although he spent most his life in Dublin city.
+Bram Stoker was born in the seaside Dublin suburb of Clontarf in 1847 although he spent most of his life in Dublin city.
 It was there that he left a massive bite in the Victorian-era -which surprisingly has been pretty well-preserved today.
 They don’t call Dublin the “City of Literature” for nothing.
 Dublin takes its famous works very seriously.
-Now most of you know this place as one of my favorite cities in the world.
-I couldn’t think of a better destination to claim homage to the father of Gothic-vampire subculture.
-So, after a few trips to Ireland I have come up with a sweet Bram Stoker trail for you to enjoy.
+Now, most of you know this place as one of my favorite cities in the world.
+I couldn’t think of a better destination to claim homage to the father of the Gothic-vampire subculture.
+So, after a few trips to Ireland, I have come up with a sweet Bram Stoker trail for you to enjoy.
 You can catch a cab (but that would be outrageously pricey), rent a car (but driving in Dublin is straight bananas), or my personal favorite, get chauffeured in style with Blacklane Limousine’s Service in Dublin.

 The Historic Trail